 As a result, the team redesigned the layout and user experience of the page to include a behind-the-scenes section that showed a glimpse of us in production.
-By introducing a lateral way of navigating as well as separating our name and title from our portrait, this also removed the expectation that deeper pages could be accessed.
-The visual layout and experience of the page was adapted the concept of scanning through a film strip which guided the visual design and interactions.
-We also saw this concept as an opportunity to reveal a small moment of surprise and delight by featuring the behind the scenes section towards the end as additional material.
+By introducing a lateral way of navigating as well as separating our name and title from our portrait, we removed the expectation that deeper pages could be accessed.
+The layout and experience of the page adapted the concept of scanning through a film strip which guided the visual design and interactions.
+This concept was also an opportunity to reveal a small moment of surprise and delight by featuring the behind the scenes section towards the end as additional material.

 evoking emotion through visual storytelling

 The website evokes emotions primarily through visual storytelling complemented by the interactions.
 The designer portraits are a key part of the visual narrative use as a tool to portray the designers’ personality.
 Revealing the portraits through hover interactions establishes a threshold that creates contrast with the type-driven visual design.
 This is intended to promote an engaging experience when viewers navigate through the volumes which allow viewers to feel more immersed in the content.

 Additionally, videos are used within a series of photographs in the ‘Behind the Scenes’ section to further enhance the immersive quality.
 The first five photos establish an expectation that the page consists of a reel of photographs, but the gifs of similar in-studio moments become a pleasant surprise for viewers when scrolling through the content.